Saad to Blues, Perry to Lightning: Recent champs add winners

 The 36-year-old Perry, who won the Cup with Anaheim in 2007, is joining the Lightning after losing to them in the final each of the past two seasons.
 Perry was with Dallas in 2020 and Montreal this past season.

 He brings more grit to the Lightning, who lost forward Barclay Goodrow and Blake Coleman and defenseman David Savard in free agency and center Yanni Gourde in the expansion draft.
-General manager Julien BriseBois showed in signing free agents Pierre-Edouard Bellemare and Zach Bogosian the desire to replenish some of that lost toughness.
+BriseBois showed in signing free agents Pierre-Edouard Bellemare and Zach Bogosian the desire to replenish some of that lost toughness.

+″(Perry) brings with him a wealth of big game experience to the Lightning,” BriseBois said.

 Saad and Perry each hoisted the Cup early on in their careers, and the chance to win again factored into their decisions this time around.